ebi-gene-expression-group/atlas-web-single-cell/README.md

 ./execute-single-test.sh TEST_NAME [ 18 ]
 ```

-The second argument is optional and can be used to specify a databae version.
+The second argument is optional and can be used to specify a database version.
 As before, if unspecified it defaults to
 `latest`.

 ### Debug tests